Eastern blot: Applications

 One application of the technique includes detection of protein modifications in two bacterial species Ehrlichia- E. muris and IOE.
-Cholera toxin B subunit (which binds to gangliosides), concanavalin A (which detects mannose-containing glycans) and nitrophospho molybdate-methyl green (which detects phosphoproteins) were used to detect protein modifications.
+Cholera toxin B subunit (which binds to gangliosides), concanavalin A (which detects mannose-containing glycans) and nitrophospho-molybdate-methyl green (which detects phosphoproteins) were used to detect protein modifications.
 The technique showed that the antigenic proteins of the non-virulent E.muris is more post-translationally modified than the highly virulent IOE.

 Significance

 Most proteins that are translated from mRNA undergo modifications before becoming functional in cells.
 These modifications are collectively known as post-translational modifications.
 The nascent or folded proteins, which are stable under physiological conditions, are then subjected to a battery of specific enzyme-catalyzed modifications on the side chains or backbones.

-Post-translational modification of proteins can include acetylation, acylation (myristoylation, palmitoylation), alkylation, arginylation, ADP-ribosylation, biotinylation, formylation, geranylgeranylation, glutamylation, glycosylation, glycylation, hydroxylation, isoprenylation, lipoylation, methylation, nitroalkylation, phosphopantetheinylation, phosphorylation, prenylation, selenation, S-nitrosylation, succinylation, sulfation, transglutamination, sulfinylation, sulfonylation and ubiquitination (sumoylation, neddylation).
+Post-translational modification of proteins can include acetylation, acylation (myristoylation, palmitoylation), alkylation, arginylation, ADP-ribosylation, biotinylation, formylation, geranylgeranylation, glutamylation, glycosylation, glycylation, hydroxylation, isoprenylation, lactylation, lipoylation, methylation, nitroalkylation, phosphopantetheinylation, phosphorylation, prenylation, selenation, S-nitrosylation, succinylation, sulfation, transglutamination, sulfinylation, sulfonylation and ubiquitination (sumoylation, neddylation).

 Post-translational modifications occurring at the N-terminus of the amino acid chain play an important role in translocation across biological membranes.
 These include secretory proteins in prokaryotes and eukaryotes and also proteins that are intended to be incorporated in various cellular and organelle membranes such as lysosomes, chloroplast, mitochondria and plasma membrane.
-Expression of posttranslated proteins is important in several diseases.
+Expression of post-translated proteins is important in several diseases.